brentju/ensemble-platform/content/posts/hello-world.md

 We’re focusing on this because we personally face this problem everyday at work, as do countless other developers.

 Brian scaled user facing interfaces to thousands (while optimizing for military-grade security and latencies) and researched at Stanford’s HCI lab.
-Brent has worked at companies ranging from early stage startups to well-established names in big tech, most recently building AI agents at Google. **We’re confident we’re the team to build this.**
+Brent has worked at companies ranging from early stage startups to well-established names in big tech, most recently building AI agents at Google.